okineadev/dotload/README.md

   3. Install the tools

-  If you don't have `make' installed, you need to install it:
+  If you don't have `make` installed, you need to install it:

   ```bash
   sudo apt install make